UKHO/AzurePipelinesAgents/README.md

 - You will also need the access key stored as an environmental add a line to your .bash_profile to `export ARM_ACCESS_KEY="<fromVault>"`

-**N.B.** If you do not have access to make, you will still be able to run the standard commmand.
+**N.B.** If you do not have access to make, you will still be able to run the standard `terraform` commmand.

 ```shell
 make init